 The Norwegian striker carried on at United in a coaching role with the reserves before going onto manage the senior Molde side.

 After being relegated with Cardiff City during a short spell back in England, Solskjaer probably never believed he would later return to Old Trafford as manager.
-His fine start to life as United’s interim boss landed Solskjaer the permanent job last year, but the Norwegian has endured a trickier time since.
+His fine start to life as United’s interim boss landed Solskjaer the permanent job and he now has the club up to second in the Premier League table.

 Central midfield: Roy Keane